One of the most popular panfish species in North America, the bluegill is the quintessential game fish for beginning anglers.

 They bite lightly and less frequently, so be vigilant!

 It’s important to note that bluegills are a valuable source of food for larger predators, like pike and bass.

 Therefore, it’s important you do your part to maintain a healthy population of bluegills in your local ecosystem.

 Taking too many fish might seem tempting, especially because it takes a few fish to comprise a good meal for you, but it’s not fair.

 As a human, you can easily impact the health of a species in a very negative way.

 Instead of keeping every bluegill you catch, self-limit yourself.
 Make a plan for how many fish you will take and be prepared to measure it.

 You can come up with your own selective harvest plan, too, telling yourself that you will only keep fish that are at least seven inches long instead of keeping every single one.

-The most important tip to keep in mind when you are fishing for bluegills?
+The most important fishing tip to keep in mind when you are chasing bluegills?

 Have fun doing it!
 Bring the kids, bring some drinks and snacks, and keep things simple.
 The whole point of fishing for bluegills is that they aren’t overly complicated species.